Selection committee guide

 Selection committee chairs play an important oversight role on the committee and provide guidance to the Vanier-Banting Secretariat on the delivery of the program.

 During the selection committee meeting, the selection committee chair ensures the orderly and complete evaluation of nominations and the transmission of recommendations to the Secretariat.
-The review process must ensure that all important aspects of a nomination are considered.
+The review process must ensure that all important aspects of a nomination are considered in light of the selection criteria.
 The chair leads the selection committee's efforts to maintain the highest quality of evaluation and to ensure consistency and equity of approach during the selection committee meeting.

 The chair will represent the selection committee in dealings with the Secretariat on policy issues.
-This includes submitting a report to the Secretariat following the selection committee meeting.
+This includes submitting a report to the Secretariat following the selection committee meeting and the presentation of the report to the Tri-Agency programs (TAPs) steering committee.

 The Secretariat asks selection committee members not to make formal recommendations for a future chair.
 Advice on potential chairs can be given to the Secretariat.